-The 7th season of Game of Thrones has just started and it already seems that it’s going to be even more weird, dark and blood gushing than ever.
+The 8th season of Game of Thrones is about to start and it already seems that it’s going to be even more weird, dark and blood gushing than ever.
 In all that chaos, it’s easy to miss the details that may be less important to the plot itself but as interesting as the whole show – the languages of Game of Thrones.

 Game of Thrones has become a pop culture phenomenon which can be compared to other iconic series like Lord of the Rings or Harry Potter.
 All of the above was a real challenge for their translators.
 Not only did the authors make up a lot of words (like muggle in Harry Potter), but their creators also brought to life new, complete languages.